Skip to Content

 Steelcase Leap Office Chair in office

-We recommend either or chairs because they’re incredibly adjustable.
+We recommend either Herman Miller or Steelcase chairs because they’re incredibly adjustable.
 Try to look for a model with adjustable seat height and seat depth, lumbar support, padded armrests, and a headrest.

-If you don’t have the budget for an ergonomic office chair, a or a will also improve your posture.
+If you don’t have the budget for an ergonomic office chair, a seat cushion or a lumbar support pillow will also improve your posture.

-Getting a is also a great solution for shared office spaces.
+Getting a height-adjustable desk is also a great solution for shared office spaces.
 Workers can adjust the desk height to fit their specific needs.

 Step 2: Gripping the Pen